bytebase/bytebase.com/content/docs/change-database/troubleshoot.md

 When Bytebase executes schema migration, it will use pg_dump to record the before/after schema snapshot.

 This error happens when the user configured in the Bytebase PostgreSQL instance doesn't have the SELECT permission on the table.
 Let's suppose the Bytebase user configured in the Bytebase PG instance is called `bytebase`.
-You should do grant the table owner permission to `bytebase`:
+You should grant the table SELECT permission to `bytebase`:

 ```sql
 GRANT SELECT ON TABLE <<TABLE_NAME>> TO bytebase